ropensci/webchem/CONTRIBUTING.md

 6. Be nice to the resources!
 Minimise interaction with the servers.
 Use appropriate timeouts.

-7. Tests go into a separate tests branch and not in the master branch.
+7. Within test files always include a check whether the webservice is running and skip all tests when it is not.
+See `R/ping.R` for more details.

 Some consistency guidelines: